 - (b) After expiration of the period within which judicial review under the administrative review law may be sought for a final determination of the code violation, the municipality may commence a proceeding within the circuit court of the county for purpose of obtaining a judgment on the findings, decision, and order.
 The city may consolidate multiple findings, decisions, and orders against a person in such a proceeding.
 Upon commencement of the action, the city shall file a certified copy of the findings, decision, and order, which shall be accompanied by a certification that recites facts sufficient to show that the findings, decisions, and orders was issued in accordance with this article and the applicable city ordinance and state laws.
-Service of the summons and a copy of the petition may be by any method provided for by § 2-203 of the Code of Civil Procedure, or by certified mail, return receipt requested, provided that the total amount of fines, other sanctions, and costs imposed by the findings, decision, and order was entered in accordance with the requirements of this article and the applicable city ordinance and state laws.
-Service of the summons and a copy of the petition may be by any method provided for by § 2-203 of the Code of Civil Procedure, or by certified mail, return receipt requested, provided that the total amount of fines, other sanctions, and costs imposed by the findings, decision, and order was entered in accordance with the requirements of this article and the applicable city ordinance and that the defendant had an opportunity for a hearing under this article and for judicial review as provided in this article: - (1) The court shall render judgment in favor of the [city] and against the defendant for the amount indicated in the findings, decision and order, plus costs.
+Service of the summons and a copy of the petition may be by any method provided for by § 2-203 of the Code of Civil Procedure, or by certified mail, return receipt requested, provided that the total amount of fines, other sanctions, and costs imposed by the findings, decision, and order does not exceed \$2,500.00.
+If the court is satisfied that the findings, decision, and order was entered in accordance with the requirements of this article and the applicable city ordinance and that the defendant had an opportunity for a hearing under this article and for judicial review as provided in this article: - (1) The court shall render judgment in favor of the [city] and against the defendant for the amount indicated in the findings, decision and order, plus costs.
 The judgment shall have the same effect and may be enforced in the same manner as other judgments for the recovery of money. - (2) The court may also issue any other orders and injunctions that are requested by the [city] to enforce the order of the hearing officer to correct a code violation.